-From the “Items” tab of the Submittals feature, click “Add item.”
+From the “Items” tab of the Submittals feature, click “Create” and then “New item.”
 You’ll then be able to add details about the item and assign it to a Submitter.

 When you add an item, you’ll fill out details about the item for submittal.
 Assign a Submitter to the item by entering their email address into the “Sub assigned” field.
 Here you can also add a due date for the Submitter.
 Click “Save,” and the Submitter will receive an email notifying them that they have a new item for submittal.